Abnormalities of the leukogram include quantitative or numerical concentration abnormalities and WBC morphologic abnormalities.

 The abnormal leukogram is typically interpreted into one of several responses, each of which may consist of one or more abnormalities in the differential.
 Some may also be associated with concurrent changes in erythrocytes and platelets.
 Important species differences in leukogram responses are described below.

-Corticosteroid-induced or Stress Response
+Corticosteroid-induced or Stress Response in Animals

-Excitement or Epinephrine Response
+Excitement or Epinephrine Response in Animals

 Leukocytosis may occur as a result of exercise or excitement; this response is mediated by increased epinephrine concentration and may be thought of as a transient physiologic response.
 Epinephrine flushes cells from the marginal to the central pool.
 The effect may double the total WBC concentration within minutes.
 In addition, splenic contraction releases WBCs and RBCs into the peripheral circulation.
-The leukocytosis is usually due to a mature neutrophilia without a left shift.
+The leukocytosis is usually due to a mature neutrophilia without a left shift or toxic changes.
 Lymphocytosis may be present, especially in young horses or cats.
 The effect in cats is often recognized as a prominent lymphocytosis—as much as two times the upper reference value.
 The excitement response is relatively uncommon in dogs.

 The concentration of neutrophils in blood in response to inflammatory disease is highly variable and dynamic.
 It is best viewed as a balance between tissue demand and bone marrow production at all phases of the response.
 There are important species differences in this balance that are related to bone marrow storage reserve and proliferative capacity.